A few examples of how Real Time Controls work in XPSWMM and XPStorm.

 RTC Directly Using Flow as the Control Parameter

-The following example uses RTCflow.xp file located in the "Samples" folder of XPSWMM installation folder.
+The following example uses RTCflow.xp file located on the Supplemental Sample Files page.

 The link being subjected to RTC control is la5, the parameter being controlled is flow and the RTC control starts at 2:30am and ends at 8:00am.
 The RTC control takes 5 minutes to turn on (minimize) and 2 minutes to turn off (maximize).
 The minimum flow is 10% of the flow at the time step with the RTC condition changing from false to true.
 The maximum flow is 100% of the flow at commencement of last false to true change.